 An overview of the coronavirus structure

-Coronaviruses (CoVs) like the Middle East respiratory syndrome (MERS)-CoV, which infected almost 2,500 individuals by the end of 2019, as well as the novel, severe acute respiratory syndrome (SARS)-CoV-2 are enveloped and spherical viruses that typically measure between 80 and 120 nanometers (nm) in size.
+Coronaviruses (CoVs) like the Middle East respiratory syndrome (MERS)-CoV, which had infected almost 2,500 individuals by the end of 2019, as well as the novel severe acute respiratory syndrome (SARS)-CoV-2, are enveloped and spherical viruses that typically measure between 80 and 120 nanometers (nm) in size.